hpe-dev-incubator/hpe-dev-portal/content/role/data-scientist/home.md

     ### Building a Foundation
     **Optimize data access**

-    *The right data infrastructure should give you direct access to data via a wide range of APIs for flexibility in your choice of tools.*
+    *The right data infrastructure gives you direct access to data via a wide range of APIs for a choice in tools.*
   </div>
 </div>